olifang/olifang.github.io/content/publication/Precipitation Derivatives/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---
+This paper was adapted from Dong-Jie Fang's Master thesis, which won the **_NTU Management Review_ Best Master Thesis Award** in 2019.

 {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.